leonardosavasta/f20-covid1-prv/README.md

 It is an inevitable reality that we are living in a world of COVID.
 But, to get back to a sense of normalcy, it is prudent that we take certain necessary measures to combat this virus.
-So, our projec involves understanding the various factors that influence the spread (and maybe fatality) rate of COVID-19.
+So, our project involves understanding the various factors that influence the spread (and maybe fatality) rate of COVID-19.

 # Data: